IvS-KULeuven/cgse/docs/dev_guide/coding_style.md

 ## General

 * Name the class or variable or function with what it is, what it does or what it contains.
 A variable named `user_list` might look good at first, but what if at some point you want to change the list to a set so it can not contain duplicates.
 Are you going to rename everything into `user_set` or would `user_info` be a better name?

-* Never use dashes in any name, they will raise a `SyntaxError: invalid syntax`.
+* Never use dashes in any name that will be interpreted by Python, they will raise a `SyntaxError: invalid syntax`.

 * We introduce a number of relaxations to not break backward compatibility for the sake of a naming convention.
 As described in [A Foolish Consistency is the Hobgoblin of Little Minds](https://legacy.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds): _Consistency with this style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is the most important. [...] do not break backwards compatibility just to comply with this PEP!_

+!!!
+NOTE

+    You will sometimes see that we use one or two words between `< >` angle brakcets.
+That means you will have to replace that text AND the brackets with your own text.
+As an example, if you see `--prompt <venv name>`, replace this with something like `--prompt cgse-venv`.

 ## Classes